Approximate co-sufficient sampling with regularization: Background: goodness-of-fit testing via CSS and aCSS

 \section{Background: goodness-of-fit testing via CSS and aCSS}

-First, we recall the general framework for GoF testing.
-Our goal is to test the null hypothesis $H_0$~\eqref{eqn:GoF_H0} that the data $X$ is drawn from $P_\theta$, for some (unknown) $\theta\in\Theta$.
-We begin by designing a statistic $T: \X\rightarrow\R$ that tests this null, with the convention that a larger value $T(X)$ will indicate more evidence against this null.
-We then need to choose a rejection threshold: can we find a value $t_*$ such that, under the null, $T(X)> t_*$ occurs with probability at most $\alpha$, while under the alternative, $T(X)> t_*$ is much more likely?

-Since the null hypothesis $H_0$ is composite (aside from the trivial case that $\Theta$ is a singleton set), we cannot compute an exact null distribution for $T(X)$, and thus instead we aim to sample copies $\tilde{X}^{(1)},\dots,\tilde{X}^{(M)}$ that are approximately exchangeable with the observed data $X$ under the null $H_0$, so that we can then assess $T(X)$ via the p-value defined in~\eqref{eq:pval} above.
+We now focus on addressing the sampling problem introduced above.
+Specifically, given the null hypothesis $H_0$~\eqref{eqn:GoF_H0} that the data $X$ is drawn from $P_\theta$, for some (unknown) $\theta\in\Theta$, our goal is to generate sample copies $\tilde{X}^{(1)},\dots,\tilde{X}^{(M)}$ that are approximately exchangeable with the observed data $X$ under the null $H_0$, so that we can then assess $T(X)$ via the p-value defined in~\eqref{eq:pval} above.
 Of course, we can trivially achieve exchangeability by simply taking $\tilde{X}^{(m)}=X$ for each copy $m$---but this would lead to zero power for testing any alternative, since the p-value defined in~\eqref{eq:pval} would be equal to 1 regardless of the choice of test statistic.

 In the remainder of this section, we will give background on the CSS and aCSS methods for producing these copies, the $\tilde{X}^{(m)}$'s, along with some examples to illustrate the types of settings where these methods may be applied.
 From this point on, we will write $\theta_0\in\Theta$ to denote the unknown true value of the parameter.